Duties and Responsibilities

 - Administer and record oaths of office.

-- Prepare and maintain custody of all official municipal records and files.
+- Prepare and maintain custody of all official municipal records and files and ensure their safety.

 - Certify vacancies existing on the local level.